By Barry Morris

 Welcome to CapRelo's LinkedIn Blog Edition where we dive right into global mobility leadership with firsthand expertise to address the many challenges and changes that affect the relocation industry.
 This month we sat down with Barry Morris, President and CEO of CapRelo, to discuss the top three global mobility trends that you should know about.
 So let's dive right into Barry's top three trends to watch!

 From HR to finance, global mobility has always presented complex challenges affecting multiple business disciplines.
-Industry experts have seen the influences of several key global mobility trends in 2019.
+Industry experts have seen the influences of several key global mobility trends.
 Employee needs are shifting away from the traditional demands we typically see.
 The methods we're applying to help manage them are changing too.
-Three specific trends have piqued my interest this year.
+Three specific global mobility trends have piqued my interest this year.
 These trends are exciting to because I think they present significant opportunities for companies to improve their business strategies for managing global employee mobility.

 Dual Career Couples